What is Asbestos?

 You can request a quote for an ‘asbestos survey and building materials report’.
 This is a comprehensive survey to determine the presence, location, extent, condition and recommendations of suspected asbestos in all areas of your home or workplace.
 This report includes sampling and testing of materials attached to your report.

-I've been exposed to asbestos, what should i do?
+I have been exposed to asbestos, what should I do?

 The last thing you should do is panic.
-The first thing we recommend you do (if still in the contaminated area) is wear a P2 dust mask, remove any suspected contaminated clothing or tools and place them in a sealed plastic bag.
-Exit and isolate the area you think is contaminated with asbestos and de-contaminate your self with disposable wet wipes.
+It is very important to assess the amount of your exposure after the incident.
+Time / Exposure = Risk.
+If you were undertaking renovation or unknowingly disturbed asbestos, the first thing we recommend you do is exit the area to a safe distance away from the material.
+Place any suspected contaminated clothing in a sealed plastic bag.
+Isolate the area you think is contaminated with asbestos and de-contaminate your self with disposable wet wipes.
 Ensure you do not cross-contaminate other areas from dust/debris on shoes.
-Contact Asbestex for assistance.
+Contact Asbestex for immediate assistance.
 DO NOT VACUUM the area.
-Domestic vacuum cleaners are unsuitable and should NEVER BE USED, even if they have a ‘HEPA’ filter.
+Domestic vacuum cleaners are unsuitable and should NEVER BE USED even with a ‘HEPA’ filter.
 Asbestex offers 24/7 emergency assistance for clean ups and cordoning off contaminated areas.
-It is very important to assess the amount of your exposure after the incident.
-Time / Exposure = Risk.

 Being exposed to asbestos once, even under moderate concentrations, would not be catastrophic in most cases.
 However, if you think you were exposed to high levels of asbestos over a long period of time you may be at increased risk of certain cancers or respiratory diseases.
 Not many people are familiar with asbestos and not many people know what materials contain asbestos.